Magellan image of Venus

 A planetary taxonomy proposal (2009 Jun 9).

 A special session at the 214th meeting of the American Astronomical Society in Pasadena, CA was devoted to "Planet Classification in the 21st Century".
-My talk can be downloaded here.
+My presentation can be downloaded here.

 First detection of the YORP effect (2007 Mar 07).